-Automatic retrieval of a sequence's database references
+Automatically discovering a sequence's database references

 Jalview includes a function to automatically verify and update each sequence's start and end numbering against any of the sequence databases that the Sequence Fetcher has access to.
-This function is accessed by selecting Webservices \Rightarrow Fetch DB References from the Alignment window.
-When selected, Jalview will use the ID string from each sequence in the alignment or in the currently selected set to retrieve records from the external source.
+This function is accessed from the Webservices \Rightarrow Fetch DB References sub-menu in the Alignment window.
+This menu allows you to query either the set of Standard Databases, which includes EMBL, Uniprot, the PDB, and the currently selected DAS sequence sources, or just a specific datasource from one of the submenus.
+When one of the entries from this menu is selected, Jalview will use the ID string from each sequence in the alignment or in the currently selected set to retrieve records from the external source.
 Any sequences that are retrieved are matched against the local sequence, and if the local sequence is found to be a sub-sequence of the retrieved sequence then the local sequence's start/end numbering is updated.
 A new database reference mapping is created, mapping the local sequence to the external database, and the local sequence inherits any additional annotation retrieved from the database sequence.